goFrendiAsgard/No-CMS/readme.rst

 * Phil Sturgeon <-- The one who make Phil Sturgeon's template.
 The plugin he made allowed me to make separation between layouts
 * John Skoumbourdis <-- The one who make groceryCRUD.
 It boost the development of Neo-CMS by provide very easy CRUD
 * Wahyu Eka Putra <-- The one who reports bug(s)
+* Ari Mogi <-- The one who proposed to use javascript for div layout_center's height

 ###################
 FEATURES LIST